Poeschl/PlaceLimiter/README.md

 + He/She tries to destroy a block which was not build by him-/herself

-``placeRules`` contains the placement rules with following syntax: ``<MaterialName>[:<data>]:<allowed placement count>`` In the sample configuration above, a player is allowed to place 2 Stone blocks and 1 Dirtblock with the data-id 0.
+``placeRules`` contains the placement rules with following syntax: ``<MaterialName>[:<data>]:<allowed placement count>`` In the sample configuration above, a player is allowed to place 2 Stone blocks (any dataid) and 1 Dirt block with the data-id 0.
 And all other blocks are unlimited.
+Remember to put the block into ``' '`` when you specify any dataid, or just put them around every block to be sure.
+The plugin will list every restricted block it detected after the placement or removal of the first restricted block after a server restart.

 ##Commands